amadeeR/First-AR-Project-Human-Heart/README.md

-# FirstUnityARProject- Jet Turbine Simulation with AR Foundation
+# FirstUnityARProject- Human Heart
-This project is a jet turbine simulation developed using Unity Engine and AR Foundation.
-It is part of the "Project-Based Augmented Reality Course" by freeCodeCamp.org.

-## About

-This project is a part of the "Project-Based Augmented Reality Course" by freeCodeCamp.org.
-The course is designed for beginners and covers various fields including Engineering, Education, ECommerce, and Creativity in the realm of augmented reality.
-The jet turbine simulation project provides hands-on experience in AR development using Unity Engine and AR Foundation.
+This project is aboutsome of the main details in human heart developed using Unity Engine and AR Foundation.

-## Credits

-This project was inspired by the "Project-Based Augmented Reality Course with Unity Engine and AR Foundation" tutorial series by [freeCodeCamp.org](https://www.youtube.com/user/FreeCodeCamp).
-The tutorial provides comprehensive guidance for beginners in AR development.
-(Tutorial link: https://youtu.be/FJAO6jDYljs?feature=shared)

 ## What I used as Development Tools